About

 My creative journey has also taken me down the path of teaching...

 In the past few years it has been my privilege to tutor workshops in mainstream education from primary to A Level and with SEND students.
 I also work with community groups and for MAKE Southwest’s National Saturday Club, tutoring teenagers who wish to pursue art as a career.
-I have privately tutored trauma survivors too, helping them in their healing journey, coming full circle in my healing journey.
+I have privately tutored trauma survivors too, helping them in their healing journey.

 Marbling is a beautiful, mindful craft.
 My workshops offer a safe space to create, play with colour, make mistakes and learn through failing, but most importantly, have FUN!
 Even after over 30 years of marbling, mistakes happen and when a new beautiful pattern appears as a result, I like to call it a happy accident.
 I am always learning.